-Section 26 USC 501 lists organizations which may qualify for tax-exempt status.
-Those organizations which fall under the exempt purposes outlined in section 501(c)(3) may qualify for both exemption of income and deductibility of donations.
+Section 26 USC 501 lists organizations that might qualify for tax-exempt status.
+Those organizations that meet the requirements in section 501(c)(3) may qualify for both exemption of income and deductibility of donations.
 See form 1023 and instructions at www.IRS.gov, as well as IRS Publication 557.

-Please note that legal counsel is widely recommended for completing Form 1023.
-Be sure to look for someone with nonprofit expertise, and note that it’s possible to find low-cost or pro bono services through Legal Aid or a local law firm.
+Legal counsel is recommended for completing Form 1023.
+Be sure to look for someone with nonprofit expertise, and know that you can find low-cost or pro bono services through Legal Aid or a local law firm.

 Follow state and local nonprofit regulations

-SALES TAX EXEMPTION.
-Missouri requires state tax exemptions for sales tax.
-In Missouri, the Department of Revenue grants sales/use tax exemption: http://dor.mo.gov/tax/business/sales/forms/1746f.pdf.
+Make sure you know your state rules and regulations on sales tax.
+In Missouri, the Department of Revenue grants sales/use tax exemption.

-CHARITABLE SOLICITATION REGISTRATION.
-Missouri requires that you register before soliciting donations.
-Register with the State’s Attorney General office.
+Missouri requires you to register before you solicit donations.
+You can register with the State’s Attorney General office.

-PROPERTY TAX EXEMPTION.
-If the organization owns property, check with the local tax assessor’s office for the appropriate forms.
+If the organization owns property, check with the local tax assessor’s office for the right forms.

-BULK MAIL PERMIT.
-This can be done at the main branch of your local post office, and will help reduce some costs associated with direct mail campaigns.
+Do this at the main branch of your local post office; it will help reduce some costs with any direct mail campaigns.

-OBTAIN FUNDING.
-Foundation Center’s Foundation Directory Online: You can either purchase a subscription or access at a local library.
-The Midwest Center for Nonprofit Leadership has a series of fundraising courses to help teach common techniques on how to raise financial support nonprofit organizations.
+The Midwest Center for Nonprofit Leadership has a series of fundraising courses to help teach common techniques on how to raise financial support for nonprofit organizations.

-ENSURE CONTINUED COMPLIANCE.
-E-File your taxes with the IRS (Most organizations with gross receipts over $25,000 must file IRS Form 990; Organizations with gross receipts less than $25,000 are now required to file an e-postcard, Form 990-N, again with a few exceptions).
-In addition, you will need to file an Annual Report with the State of Missouri.
+Most organizations with gross receipts over $25,000 must file IRS Form 990.
+Organizations with gross receipts less than $25,000 have to file an e-postcard, Form 990-N, again with a few exceptions.